Practice Policies & Notices

 Psychological Evaluations

-• Psychological Evaluations are cash-pay only and are not billable to insurance.
+Psychological evaluations are cash-pay only and are not billable to insurance.

-• Rate: $250 per 60 minutes.
+Rate: $250.00 per 60 minutes.

-• Clients must acknowledge this policy in writing before scheduling.
+Clients must acknowledge this policy before scheduling.

 Insurance & Reimbursement

-Outstanding Balances & Account Holds
+Outstanding Balances, Failed Payments, and Account Holds

 Same-Day Appointment Fees

-• New Appointments: $100.00 additional fee
+New Appointments: $100.00 additional fee

-• Follow-Up Appointments: $75.00 additional fee
+Follow-Up Appointments: $75.00 additional fee

-(Applies regardless of insurance or self-pay status.)
+Applies regardless of insurance or self-pay status.

 No-Show / Late Cancellation Fees